-The Israeli food and beverage processing industry consists of more than 1,800 food processing facilities and 132 beverage plants.
-The industry employs over 66,000 workers.
-In 2018, the Israeli food processing industry's annual revenue was \$17.8 billion [62.3 billion New Israeli Shekels (NIS)] while the beverage and tobacco industry's annual revenue was \$2.34 billion (NIS 8.2 billion).
-The sector currently represents approximately17 percent of Israel's total manufacturing industry's revenue.
+The Israeli food and beverage processing industry consists of more than 1,800 food processing facilities and 162 beverage and tobacco plants.
+The industry employs over 61,000 workers.
+In 2020, the Israeli food processing industry's annual revenue was \$19.26 billion1 (66.27 billion New Israeli Shekels (NIS)) while the beverage and tobacco industry's annual revenue was \$2.42 billion (NIS 8.32 billion).
+The sector currently represents approximately 19.1 percent of the total manufacturing industry's revenue.

 Israel's food and beverage processing industry is centralized, and a small number of large local companies supply most of the food sold in Israel.
-The five largest food companies are Tnuva Ltd., Strauss Group Ltd., Osem, Unilever, and the Central Company for Beverages Distribution.
+The largest food companies are Tnuva Ltd., Strauss Group Ltd., SodaStream, Frutarom Industries, Neto, Osem, Unilever, and the Central Company for Beverages Distribution (Coca-Cola).

-Israeli food production has been stable for the past few years, indicating that manufacturers are not expanding to keep up with increasing demand driven by population growth.
-Some of the gap between increasing demand and current supply is being filled by imports.
-For some products Israel is fully dependent on imports; soybeans, rice, sugar, coffee and tea are examples of commodities not produced in Israel.
-Other commodities such as wheat, corn, apples and almonds are produced, but production does not meet market demand, creating an opportunity for imports.
+In April 2020, due to Covid-19, the industrial production of the industry decrease due to the decline in demand for food products and beverages from the institutional market (hotels, restaurants, and food services).
+In 2021, industrial production of food and beverages returned to the pre-crisis trend.
+Excluding 2020, the Israeli food production has been stable for the past few years, indicating that manufacturers are not expanding to keep up with increasing demand driven by population growth.
+Some of the gap between growing demand and current supply is being filled by imports.
+For some products, Israel is fully dependent on imports; soybeans, rice, sugar, coffee, and tea are examples of commodities not produced in Israel.
+Other commodities such as wheat, corn, apples, and almonds are produced, but production does not meet market demand, creating an opportunity for imports.
 The import of raw materials for processing is an important link in Israel's food supply chain.

 Ingredients are imported directly by the processors or by importers that later supply processors.
-Based on Israel's Central Bureau of Statistics, in 2019 Israel imported \$2.57 billion in raw food products for the food processing industry.
+Based on Israel's Central Bureau of Statistics, in 2021, Israel imported \$3.54 billion in raw food products for the food processing industry.